 Acorns that fall from nearby oak trees are a sign that fall is right around the corner and normally any sign of fall is a welcome sign to me since it’s by far my all-time favorite season.

-On average, most acorns usually start dropping from oak trees around mid-September to late October, although when I was out on a walk last week 3 acorns bounced off my head and onto the ground.
+On average, most acorns usually start dropping from large oak trees around mid-September to late October, although when I was out on a walk last week 3 acorns bounced off my head and onto the ground.

 That prompted me to do a backyard check and I found that there were a lot of green acorns on the ground.